Seedling trying to grow in cracked land affected by climate change

 Impacts from climate change, actions to reduce emissions and the transition to a low-carbon economy are shaping the world around us.
 Our strategy anticipates that our business will encounter both climate-related opportunities and risks as we pursue our objective of playing a leading role in New Zealand's successful transition to a low-carbon future.

-Our Climate Statement is prepared in accordance with the Aotearoa New Zealand Climate Standards released in December 2022 and provides a detailed look into how we consider and respond to climate-related risks and opportunities.
+Our Climate Statement is prepared in accordance with the Aotearoa New Zealand Climate Standards and provides a detailed look into how we consider and respond to climate-related risks and opportunities.

 Kawerau-Aerial